 Football played throughout the winter is nothing new for Premier League fans, and New Year’s Day is often among the most eagerly anticipated dates on the calendar.

 There’s just a sole fixture to kick-start 2024, though it’s a cracker as Liverpool take on Newcastle at Anfield.

 Ahead of the game, we’ve decided to look back at some of most memorable Premier League offerings from January 1.

 Liverpool 4-2 Nottingham Forest (1996)

-Liverpool of the mid-nineties were not quite the force of today as a transitional side struggled to replicate the successes of previous eras, but the 1995/96 season brought promise as an entertaining team finished the campaign in third.
+Liverpool of the mid-nineties were not quite the force of today as a transitional side struggled to replicate the success of previous eras, but the 1995/96 season brought promise as an entertaining team finished the campaign in third.

 Roy Evans’ side were led by Robbie Fowler and Stan Collymore in attack but were fragile at the back, and their defensive shortcomings were exposed on New Year’s Day as Nottingham Forest raced into a two-goal lead inside the opening 18 minutes.